 Dynamic range

-DR with an available base of 64 makes it one of the best cameras for landscape photographers.
+DR with an available base of 64 makes the Nikon D810 landscape photography capabilities truly exceptional, earning it a place among the top choices for serious landscape photographers.

 Best Lenses for Nikon D810